Goals of the advanced lab course - FP

 As a listener, the physicist must learn to use the questions to induce the lecturer to clarify still open problems.
 The discussion can contribute substantially to the understanding of the matter, and each lecturer should welcome a lively discussion about its lecture.
 Mentors and leaders of FP will try to create such a discussion.
 The asked questions will not be interpreted to the disadvantage of the lecturer.

-The topic of the respective seminary talk results from your first experiment.
+The topic of the respective seminar talk results from your first experiment.
 The background, methods and results of this experiment or meaningful parts of it should be presented.

 Address the talk to your fellow students who have not (yet) made the special experiment.
-The duration of the talk should be 20 minutes for each student.
+The duration of the talk should be 20 minutes.
 The lecture should neither be too elementary nor go over the heads of the listeners.
 An introduction on how to give a good lecture will be given at the beginning of the FP .

 After a discussion of the physics mentioned above, the technical form and nature of the presentation will also be discussed.
 Use this discussion to learn which didactic tools have been well received and which you should improve.